Effect of the 2004 Indian Ocean earthquake on Thailand: Impact

 A further problem was the public aversion in Thailand to eating locally caught fish, for fear that the fish have fed on human dead bodies which were swept out to sea by the tsunami.
 Thais found this possibility offensive both on health grounds and for religious reasons.
 Fish product distributors refused to buy fish and crustaceans from Andaman Sea ports, and preferred to buy from Gulf of Thailand ports or even from Malaysia or Vietnam, so that they could assure consumers that there was no possibility of such contamination.
 As a result, even those fishing families who were able to fish were unable to sell their catch.
 The Director-General of the World Health Organization, Dr Lee Jong-Wook, went on Thai television to say that he was eating fish every day.

 In the long run the tsunami disaster brought considerable benefits to Thailand, especially the southern tourist areas.
-European governments have pledged large sums of money to rebuild infrastructure and to fund new schools and orphanages for the Thai communities affected, as a gesture of thanks for the assistance given to their citizens by the Thai people.
+European governments have pledged large sums of money to rebuild infrastructure and to fund new schools an orphanages for the Thai communities affected, as a gesture of thanks for the assistance given to their citizens by the Thai people.
 The destruction of many second-rate structures along the beaches provided opportunities to rebuild popular tourist areas such as Patong Beach at Phuket in a more aesthetically and environmentally suitable way.

 Thailand held legislative elections on 6 February 2005, and the tsunami disaster was drawn into the election campaign.
 Prime Minister Thaksin Shinawatra accused the former Democratic Party of Thailand government of Chuan Leekpai of ignoring warnings in 1998 of the possible risk of a tsunami affecting Thailand.
 His allegations were supported by the former head of the Meteorological Department, Smith Tumsaroch.
 Democratic Party politicians said that Smith has failed to produce any evidence for his warnings at the time, and accused Thaksin of politicising the tsunami tragedy.

+Since the 2004 tsunami, an early-warning system has been installed along the affected coastline.
+In April 2012, it received its most recent test following an earthquake off the coast of Sumatra.
+Audible warning sirens alerted the local population to the possibility of a tsunami roughly 2 hours before estimated landfall, allowing the populace to move to higher ground inland.